cjwit/bgsu-music/Revised Structure/Musicology, Ethnomusicology, Theory/Degrees and Programs.md

 ## Applying and Funding Opportunities

+The BGSU College of Musical Arts features a range of opportunities for graduate assistantships, fellowships, scholarships, and awards.
+The following links contain information about funding specific to the department, resources for University-wide programs, and details on the application and interview process.

 * [Musicology, Ethnomusicology, Composition, and Theory Graduate Assistantship Information](https://www.bgsu.edu/musical-arts/prospective-students/masters/assistantships/muct.html)
 * [Fellowships and Awards](https://www.bgsu.edu/graduate/fellowships-scholarships-and-awards/)
 * [Graduate Audition and Interview Information](https://www.bgsu.edu/musical-arts/prospective-students/masters/auditions.html)